prasadganta/azurewithcosmos/README.md

 # azurewithcosmos
 # How to deploy spirngboot application using cosmos db
-# Creating the docker image and pushing to  Azure container registery
+# Creating the docker image and pushing into  Azure container registery
-# Deploying the image into Azure Kubernates service  using Azure container registery
+# Deploying the docker image into Azure Kubernates service cluster

 # Prerequisites
   1. Azure subcription you should have